 In Australia, most employers require candidates to submit a cover letter with their job application.
-A cover letter provides you with the perfect opportunity to add value to your resume.
+A cover letter gives you the perfect opportunity to add value to your resume.

-It focuses on your previous accomplishments, experiences, and skills connected to the role you are applying for in an organization.
+It focuses on your previous accomplishments, experiences, and skills connected to the role you are applying for in an organisation.

 In this post, we'll discuss the following points:

 What's The Ideal Length of a Cover Letter?

 A cover letter is usually single-page and needs to be attached to your resume.
 It helps you introduce yourself to the company and show interest in the organisation or a particular position.
 All in all, a cover letter draws the employer's attention and motivates him to interview you.

 A concise and neat cover letter enables you to make a great first impression on your prospective employer.
 So, when you are writing a cover letter, make sure to consider the following:

 Mention the type of job position you are looking for or applying for.

 Demonstrate in your cover letter that your experiences and skills match the job requirements.

 Motivate the reader to read your cover letter.